 Even in the presence of an agreement containing an arbitration clause, negotiations or international mediation may be worth considering unless it is clear that the opposing party is unwilling to negotiate an end to a dispute on fair terms or in good faith.
-While arbitration will result in a final and binding judgment, like any legal dispute a ruling on the matter will not be instant and, on average, an international arbitration takes approximately 18 months from the filing of a case until the rendering of an arbitration award for a commercial arbitration (investment arbitrations take roughly twice as long).
+While arbitration will result in a final and binding judgement, like any legal dispute a ruling on the matter will not be instant and, on average, an international arbitration takes approximately 18 months from the filing of a case until the rendering of an arbitration award for a commercial arbitration (investment arbitrations take roughly twice as long).
 In addition to providing an overview of international arbitration, we maintain an international arbitration blog and access to information concerning upcoming international arbitration conferences, which may assist in determining whether international arbitration is right for resolving your legal dispute.
-You may also read the latest news concerning international arbitration to see what kinds of cases are heard and the types of rulings that are issued.
-You may also ask the arbitration lawyers of the IAA Network to assess the merits of your case or estimate the potential duration of an international arbitration based on a number of variables.
+You may also estimate the potential duration of an international arbitration based on a number of variables.

 2. Analyzing International Arbitration Agreements

 After a dispute has arisen, it is of course relevant to determine the cost of resolving a given dispute via international arbitration.
-To assist clients in estimating the cost of resolution of a dispute via international arbitration, this website provides the only global arbitration cost calculators to exist, which estimate all expenses for LCIA, ICC, ICDR, SIAC and ICSID arbitrations from start to finish, including the expected cost of legal fees, expert fees and costs related to the provision of witness evidence.
-These online cost calculators were created on the basis of the latest data available concerning the cost of international arbitration.
-For clients who lack the means to pay for an international arbitration case, we also provide what is likely to be the most complete list of third-party funders, who may be contacted, alone or by legal counsel, to ensure that the funding necessary for a case is at hand.
+For clients who lack the means to pay for an international arbitration case, we also provide a list of third-party funders, who may be contacted, alone or by legal counsel, to ensure that the funding necessary for a case is at hand.
 We also provide clients with guidelines on the many means that are available to reduce the overall cost of international arbitration.

-It is then important to select a highly-qualified international arbitration lawyer with significant prior experience in successfully resolving international arbitration disputes.
-The rules of arbitration are quite different to those of domestic litigation, and we provide access to the arbitration lawyers of the International Arbitration Attorney Network, the leading international legal network for independent arbitration practitioners, who are based in Europe, the Americas, Asia, Africa and the Middle East.
+It is then important to select international arbitration counsel with prior experience in successfully resolving international arbitration disputes.
+The procedural rules of arbitration are quite different to those of domestic litigation, so lawyers versed in international arbitration are highly recommended.

-Once lawyers and experts have been selected, it is critical for a party to select the right international arbitrator for a given legal dispute.
-All arbitrators are not equal, and many take consistent positions with respect to legal issues, so it is important to spend time determining who should be picked.
+Once lawyers have been selected, it is critical for a party to select the right international arbitrator for a given legal dispute.
+All arbitrators are not equal, and some take consistent positions with respect to legal issues, so it is important to spend time determining who should be picked.
 We have therefore provided a variety of online tools to find international arbitrators who are the best fit for a given case and provide advice on how to select them.
-The members of the IAA Network also serve as arbitrators and might be worth considering for your case.
-It is very difficult to challenge an arbitrator once they are appointed, no matter how biased their rulings, so it is very important to vet each arbitrator thoroughly at the time of their nomination.
-Type their name in the arbitration search engine, and you should find a significant amount of relevant information about an arbitrator who was nominated.
+It is very difficult to challenge an arbitrator once they are appointed, no matter how questionable their rulings, so it is important to vet each arbitrator thoroughly at the time of their nomination.
+Type their name in the arbitration search engine, and you should also find a significant amount of relevant information about any arbitrator who was nominated.

-6. The Merits: Researching International Arbitration Law And Doctrine
+6. The Merits: Researching International Arbitration Law and Doctrine

 In order to ensure that a party respects the arbitrator’s or the arbitration court’s procedural instructions, we provide access to online tools that allow parties to calculate on the basis of time and to estimate when an arbitral award will be rendered.